General

 Klimt’s body of work differed from the history paintings containing mythological subjects and classical themes of his predecessors because Klimt depicted his figures with human (not god-like) characteristics.
 His groundbreaking style injected sexuality and a uniquely expressive atmosphere into figurative painting.
 Egon Schiele remains a seminal artist in the development of Expressionism in painting.

-CURRENT & FUTURE EXHIBITIONS AT THE BELVEDERE
+EXHIBITIONS AT THE BELVEDERE

 “The Belvedere — 300 Years of Art”

 It took more than a decade to build the Upper and Lower Belvedere palaces.
 Construction was completed in 1723.
-The Belvedere is reflecting on its history over the past 300 years, both as an architectural landmark and a museum for the presentation of culture, with a small high-quality show in the Lower Belvedere.
-Below, artwork from this exhibition’s original installation in 2023.
+During 2023, the Belvedere reflected on its history over the past 300 years, both as an architectural landmark and a museum for the presentation of culture, with several high-quality shows that presented an overview of the evolution of its permanent collection.
+Artwork from this exhibition entitled “The Belvedere — 300 Years of Art” appears below:

 Adoration of the Magi, 1505 by Master of the Habsburgs